Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Comparative Framework: Alternative Approaches

-This large MIP combines the sample average approximation from ~\eqref{LPstage2} for the second stage costs and the assignment-MIP from ~\eqref{MIPs}.
-The main difference is that we assume that each patient $i\in I_s$ must be scheduled in each block $b\in B_s$, but with a duration of $P_i \cdot x_{ib}$.
+This large MIP combines the sample average approximation from ~\eqref{LPstage2} for the second stage costs and the assignment-MIP from ~\eqref{2MIPs}, but restricted to the blocks of specialty $s$ and without emergencies (so $n_e=0$ and there are no $z$-variables).
+The main difference is that we pretend that each patient $i\in I_s$ must be scheduled in all blocks $b\in B_s$, but with a duration of $P_i \cdot x_{ib}$.
 Also, we need to introduce some variables $\delta_{ib}^{\omega}$ and $\Delta_b^\omega$ for the delay of surgery $i$ in block $b$ and the overtime of block $b$ in scenario $\omega$, respectively.
-The constraints~\eqref{BMIPs-deltaWaitingTime} and~\eqref{BMIPs-delta} ensure that $\delta_{ib}^{\omega_k} = x_{ib} \cdot \max(0,s_{ib}^{\omega_k}-t_{ib})$ holds in an optimal solution, so no waiting time is counted for patient $i$ in block $b$ whenever $x_{ib}=0$.
+The constraints~\eqref{BMIPs-deltaWaitingTime} and~\eqref{BMIPs-delta} ensure that $\delta_{ib}^{\omega_k} = x_{ib} \cdot \max(0,s_{{i,b}}^{\omega_k}-t_{ib})$ holds in an optimal solution, so no waiting time is counted for patient $i$ in block $b$ whenever $x_{ib}=0$.
 This works because of the large value of the ``big-M'' constant: if $x_{ib}=0$, then the right-hand-side of~\eqref{BMIPs-deltaWaitingTime} becomes negative so $\delta_{ib}^{\omega_k}\geq 0$ has to hold.
 In our experiments, we have set $M=1000$.
-The rest of the constraints are in all points similar to those of the previous LPs/MIPs.
+The rest of the constraints are in all points similar to those of~\eqref{LPstage2}--\eqref{2MIPs}.

-\paragraph{Benders decomposition approach} The main issue with the SAA approach from previous section is the computing time required to solve Problem~\eqref{BMIPs}, especially for large sample sizes.
-To overcome this issue, we can use a Benders decomposition approach, so the number of samples $K$ only impacts the solving time of the subproblems for the second-stage, which are linear programs (without integer variables).
+\paragraph{Benders decomposition approach.} The main issue with the SAA approach from previous section is the computing time required to solve Problem~\eqref{BMIPs}, especially for large sample sizes~$K$.
+To overcome this issue, we can use a Benders decomposition approach, so {that} the number of samples $K$ only impacts the solving time of the subproblems for the second stage, which are linear programs (without integer variables).
 Moreover, with this approach we get rid off the ``big M-constraints''~\eqref{BMIPs-deltaWaitingTime}, which are known to yield weak formulations (the fractional solution does not give much information about the optimal integer solution).
+The drawback of this approach is that it can require a large number of iterations to converge.